Chenshanming-repo/Bulk2Cell/README.md

 ## Required inputs

-Your input categories are sufficient to structure the workflow.
-To run it, provide:
+To run the workflow, provide:

 | Input | Requirement |
 |---|---|